brucemack/microlink/docs/el_supplement.md

 (To follow)

+> _Per Jonathan K1RFD: In the EchoLink software, it's a random number which remains constant during the QSO.
+Its reason-for-being is to detect and discard packets which come back to the sender, indicating a conferencing loop._

 ## GSM CODEC Notes

 EchoLink uses GSM 06.10 "full-rate" audio coding.
 The complete description can be found in the [European Telecommunications Standards Institute specification document](https://www.etsi.org/deliver/etsi_EN/300900_300999/300961/08.00.01_40/en_300961v080001o.pdf).